Air chief marshal: Australia

 In the Royal Australian Air Force, this rank is only used when the Chief of the Defence Force is an Air Force officer.
 When this is not the case, the senior ranking Air Force officer is the Chief of Air Force, holding the rank of air marshal.

 With the establishment of the Australian Air Board on 9 November 1920, Australian Air Corps officers dropped their army ranks in favour of those based on the Royal Air Force.
 However, it was not until 1965 when Sir Frederick Scherger became Chairman of the Australian Chiefs of Staff Committee, and was promoted to air chief marshal that an RAAF officer attained the rank.
 Throughout the history of the RAAF, only four of its officers have held the rank.
 Apart from Scherger, they are Sir Neville McNamara (promoted 1982), Sir Angus Houston (promoted 2005) and Mark Binskin (promoted 2014).
-McNamara, Houston and Binskin are former Australian Defence Force chiefs; as of July 2018, General Angus Campbell is the current chief of the Australian Defence Force.
+McNamara, Houston and Binskin are former Australian Defence Force chiefs; as of November 2024, Admiral David Johnston is the current chief of the Australian Defence Force.

 Bangladesh

 In 2016 the Bangladeshi Chief of Air Staff position was upgraded from air marshal to air chief marshal rank.
+Since then the rank has been held by Abu Esrar, Masihuzzaman Serniabat, Shaikh Abdul Hannan, and Hasan Mahmood Khan.